-We have kids, so we wanted to look for family friendly places where we can go as a HUGE family… not places where we have to leave the kids at home.
-ALL of these places are great for families, and they’re all a pretty unique way to show Arizona’s history to family and friends.
+We have kids, so we wanted to look for family friendly places where we can go as a huge family… not places where we have to leave the kids at home.
+All of these places are great for families, and they’re all a pretty unique way to show Arizona’s history to family and friends.
 We’ve been to every single one of these places and I can’t really put my finger on which place I love the most ~ it truly depends on many factors including how much time we have and weather conditions.

 Here’s a list of some of our favorite places here in the Phoenix area, or those a short hour drive away: